kassisaf/gear_auditor/README.md

 ### Planned Features

 - Generate a spreadsheet with full inventory information for all characters
-- Identify items that could be moved to storage slips
+- Highlight items that could be moved to storage slips
+- Highlight duplicate Sortie earrings
+- Display POL sendable flag (identify mule-able items)
 - Calculate number of shards and voids needed based on your current relic upgrade levels
-- Display POL sendable flag (identify mule-able items)
 - Generate checklists for Unity, HTMB, etc. (maybe?)

-### Requirements
+### Prerequisites
 - Windower 4 installation with the `GearSwap` and `findall` addons installed
 - `findall` must have been loaded at least once to generate the necessary inventory data
-- Gear must be present **as strings** in luas within your `GearSwap` data folder.  **Currently, item variables are *not* parsed as items.**
+- GearSwap must contain one or more lua files applicable to your character (either prefixed with character's name or in the format of JOB.lua)

 ### How do I run it?